behnamasadi/software_engineering/docs/DesignPatern/Behavioral/Command.md

 - **Chain of Responsibility Pattern**
   - If multiple objects can handle a request, use a chain instead of an explicit invoker.

-Would you like a more in-depth example of any of these concepts? 🚀

 Source code examples:
 [Light on command](../../../DesignPatern/src/Behavioral/Command/LightOnCommand.cpp), [giant command](../../../DesignPatern/src/Behavioral/Command/giant_command.cpp)